MSeidelFed/RandodiStats/README.md

 # RandodiStats
 Random distributions with specific shapes and related statistics

-The function plotting_distributions allows to plot the distribution of multiple variables of interest by estimating their shape through the kurtosis and square of skewness parameters.
+The function plotting_distributions allows plotting the distribution of multiple variables of interest by estimating their shape through the kurtosis and square of skewness parameters.
 These parameters are a dependency of the "fitdistrplus" R package.

-The function requires four parameters, e.g:
+The function requires four parameters, e.g.

 ```
 logis <- plotting_distributions(Distribution_test_mat = Distribution_test_mat, Regression_Family = "logis", n_random_distributions = 1000, colour = "grey")